-Overarching Need Increase the percentage of students scoring at Levels 3 & 4 on the GMAs
+Overarching Need Increase the percentage of students scoring at Levels 3 & 4 on the 23-34 GMAs by 5% from their 23-24 GMA scores.

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or worse over time?
+Better

-worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1